kcollins02/OpenSQLManager/README.md

 #OpenSQLManager

 OpenSQLManager is an attempt to create an alternative to Navicat that is free and open.
-It is built with PHP-GTK, so I'm looking for a way to create normal binaries.
+It is build with PHP-GTK, so I'm looking for a way to create normal binaries.

-### Included pre-configured version of php for windows
+### Pre-configured version of php for windows
 Because php-gtk is such a pain to compile on Windows, I've put together this package from the latest php-gtk windows package.
 It's available in the downloads section.

 ## PHP Requirements